denten-books/plain-text/2-device.md

 pages of mathematical journal.
 The experiment addressed a problem in the field of elementary number theory [@church_computable_1937].
 His solution involved more than a formula.
-Instead, he imagined a machine that would in some real sense take place of the calculation.
+Instead, he imagined a machine that would in some real sense take the place of the calculation.
 Ultimately, Turing described a device that was meant to embody the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, this imagined machine was designed to breach the boundary between idea and matter.
 It was exactly an